emmanikkila/wine-quality-fi/README.md

 [Link to Report (FI)](wine-quality.ipynb)

 # Aim of the Analysis
-The aim of the assignment was to create a decision tree model to predict which wine attributes affect the wine quality.
+The aim of the assignment was to create a decision tree model to predict which attributes affect the wine quality.

 # About the Dataset